hyperoslo/classimate/README.md

 		onLoop: function(object){}, 				// Function to run when animation is looped
 		frame: function(object,frameNumber){} 		// Function to run when changing frame in animation });

+// You can also save animation presets for multiple use:

+$().classimate('addPreset','presetname', frames, settings); // Supply any name for your preset.
+															// Frames array and settings objects are the same as example above

+$(target).('preset','presetname',settings) 					// Trigger a preset for a target.
+You may optionally override the animation settings

 </pre>